kshramt/buildpy/README.md

 - Parallel processing (similar to `--jobs` of GNU Make)
 - Checksum-based update scheme (similar to SCons)
 - Job scheduling based on load average (similar to `--load-average` of GNU Make)
-- DOT-formatted output of a dependency graph (similar to `--prereqs` of Rake)
+- DOT-format output of a dependency graph (similar to `--prereqs` of Rake)
 - Deferred error (similar to `--keep-going` of GNU Make)
 - Dry-run (similar to `--dry-run` of GNU Make)
 - Declaration of multiple targets for a single job